 Society members are encouraged to nominate themselves or a colleague as a Society trustee or committee member.
 These positions can provide the opportunity to gain invaluable new skills, knowledge and understanding.

 The Biochemical Society engages with science policy through consultations, position statements, events, and addressing key issues such as those facing women in science.

 Join the Biochemical Society at any time of year, at any stage of your career.
-Categories of membership include Full, Early Career, Postgraduate and Undergraduate.
-NEWS: Bioscience Careers Workshop (aimed at Masters and PhD Students).
+Benefits include a programme of grants supporting research, attendance at scientific conferences and the sponsorship of events.

 Venue hire - Charles Darwin House